sogis/oereb-db/README.md

 ## Creating or updating the SQL scripts that populate the database

+Run `ILI2PG_PATH=/opt/ili2pg-4.3.1/ili2pg-4.3.1.jar ./create_schema_sql_scripts.sh`
-Run `ILI2PG_PATH=/opt/ili2pg-4.1.0/ili2pg-4.1.0.jar ./create_schema_sql_scripts.sh` for generating the SQL script that creates the DB schemas and tables.
+for generating the SQL scripts that create the DB schemas and tables.
 (Set `ILI2PG_PATH` according to your installation.)
-After updating the SQL script, remember to commit the changes to the repository.
+After updating the SQL scripts, remember to commit the changes to the repository.

 ## Commands for importing data manually (example)